Reds vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been victorious in 12, or 40%, of the 30 contests they have been chosen as underdogs in this season.
+- The Reds have been underdogs in 31 games this season and have come away with the win 12 times (38.7%) in those contests.

-- Cincinnati has a record of 4-8 in games where bookmakers have it as underdogs of at least +140 on the moneyline.
+- Cincinnati has a record of 4-9 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

+- The moneyline set for this matchup implies the Reds have a 41.7% chance of coming away with a victory in the contest.

-- Games involving Cincinnati have gone over the total set by bookmakers in 23 of 43 chances this season.
+- Cincinnati's games have gone over the total in 23 of its 44 chances.

 - The Reds have played just two games with a spread this season and failed to cover in each game.